-RANDY WILSON, captain of the Talking Fish, is originally from Florida.
-He came to Costa Rica in 1974 and started exploring the rich waters of the Pacific ocean.
+RANDY WILSON is the founder of Tamarindo Sportfishing and the original captain of the Talking Fish, our 38′ Topaz.
+He came to Costa Rica from Florida in 1974 and started exploring the rich waters of the Pacific ocean.

 He spearheaded the effort to conserve the game fish in Costa Rica by developing his own techniques and lures in the 1980’s.
 He has continued to refine these over the years to ensure proper handling of the sailfish and marlin during hookup, fight and release.